Carrots and balsamic = Easiest. Carrot Salad. Ever.

 Balsamic originated in the Italian province of Emilia-Romagna and continues to be a rich part of the the culture.
 Today you can find traditionally and commercially produced balsamic, as well as lots of imitations.
 Balsamic bottled in Italy is labeled with API MO or API RE, for Modena or Reggio.

-Traditional Balsamic Vinegar of Modena
+How Traditional Balsamic Vinegar of Modena is made

 Traditional Balsamic Vinegar of Modena (Aceto Balsamico Tradizionale di Modena) is just that.
 Traditional.
 For more than four centuries, balsamic continues to be based on 4 components.